Common Reasons Your Car Battery Keeps Dying

 Tips: How To Ensure Your Battery’s Healthy

 First, to ensure optimal performance and lifespan, you must get the correct battery for your car.
-Each vehicle needs a different amount of power and differently sized battery, so every vehicle requires a specific type of battery.
-Thus, you need to consult your owner’s manual to know what kind of battery is suitable for your car, or ask a mechanic what’s best for your car.
+Each vehicle needs a different amount of power and a differently sized battery, so every vehicle requires a specific type of battery.
+Thus, you need to consult your owner’s manual to know what kind of battery is suitable for your car or ask a mechanic what’s best for your car.

 Car batteries require regular maintenance to stay healthy.
 A way to save time and better ensure that your battery is healthy despite not being a handyman is buying a maintenance-free battery in the first place.
 If allowed, get a gel type or an AGM battery.
 Thanks to advanced technology, these are leak-free and don’t need any special attention like flooded lead-acid batteries.

 Flooded lead-acid batteries require more maintenance.
-They lose water during the charge cycle, thus they require to be filled with distilled water only every 2-4 weeks as needed to function properly and stay healthy.
+They lose water during the charge cycle, thus they are required to be filled with distilled water only every 2-4 weeks as needed to function properly and stay healthy.
 Furthermore, they should be equalized occasionally to make sure each cell is equally charged.
 You can do this by applying a controlled overcharge once every 30-90 days.

 While almost all of today’s car batteries are said to be maintenance-free, regular inspection and maintenance are still crucial for any machine.
-It’s recommended that you test your battery together with your alternator (both no-load and load tests), preferably at least once a year once it is 3 years old in mild or cold climate, or once it’s 2 years old if you live in a hot climate.
-Doing so tests the battery’s ability to hold voltage while being used, and the results will let you know when it’s time for replacement.
+It’s recommended that you test your battery together with your alternator (both no-load and load tests), preferably at least once a year once it is 3 years old in a mild or cold climate, or once it’s 2 years old if you live in a hot climate.
+Doing so tests the battery’s ability to hold voltage while being used, and the results will let you know when it’s time for a replacement.

-Useful Accessory: Float/trickle Charger
+Useful accessory: Float/trickle charger